a-chepugov/DateTz/README.md

 ## constructor

-Wrapper above js native Date object for using timezone time instead of local (for current machine)
+Wrapper above js native Date object for using with time zones that differs from current

 **Parameters**